eng-105/eng-105.github.io/rhetoric-topics.md

 ---

-* Audience/Reader
+1. Audience/Reader
-* Purpose/Argument
+2. Purpose/Argument
-* Persuasion/Suasion
+3. Persuasion/Suasion
-* Genre
+4. Genre
-* Conversation
+5. Conversation
-* Tone/Style
+6. Tone/Style
-* Form/at
+7. Form/at
-* "The best available means" -- what is the technical term for this?
+8. "The best available means" -- what is the technical term for this?
+9. Revision